DBremen/PowerShellScripts/docs/Compare-Object.md

 \[Int32\]::MaxValue, which means that this cmdlet examines the entire object collection.

-Specifies the number of adjacent objects that this cmdlet inspects while looking for a match in a collection of objects.
+Specifies the number of adjacent objects that \`Compare-Object\` inspects while looking for a match in a collection of objects.
-This cmdlet examines adjacent objects when it does not find the object in the same position in a collection.
+\`Compare-Object\` examines adjacent objects when it doesn't find the object in the same position in a collection.
-The default value is \[Int32\]::MaxValue, which means that this cmdlet examines the entire object collection.
+The default value is \`\[Int32\]::MaxValue\`, which means that \`Compare-Object\` examines the entire object collection.

 ```yaml
 Type: Int32